Don DeFore: Marriage and children

 DeFore married singer Marion Holmes (January 21, 1918 – November 17, 2011) on February 14, 1942.
 Judy Garland served as Holmes's matron of honor.
 Holmes performed with the Henry Busse Orchestra from 1935 to 1939, and later with Art Kassel and his "Castles in the Air" from 1939 until their marriage.
-They had five children: Penny, David, Dawn, Ron, and Autumn.
+They had five children: Penny, David, Dawn, Ronald, and Autumn.
 They remained married until DeFore's death in 1993.

 Politics and other activities

 DeFore and his family were longtime residents of the Mandeville Canyon section of Brentwood and attended the Village Church of Westwood Lutheran.
 DeFore served as Brentwood's honorary mayor and also served as a member of the advisory committee for the California Department of Rehabilitation.
-DeFore was also a 33rd degree Scottish Rite and Master Mason Freemason.
+He was also a 33rd degree Scottish Rite and Master Mason Freemason.

 From 1957 to 1962, DeFore and his family operated the Silver Banjo Barbecue, a restaurant located in Frontierland of Disneyland Park in Anaheim, California.
 In July 1969, DeFore served as the American delegate at the Moscow International Film Festival.

 A long-time Republican, DeFore supported Barry Goldwater in the 1964 United States presidential election and was a delegate at the 1976 and 1980 Republican National Conventions.
 His friend, former actor and 40th President of the United States Ronald Reagan, appointed him to the Presidential Advisory Council to the Peace Corps.
-His youngest son, Ron, also held political positions within the Reagan Administration, which he highlights in his book, Growing Up in Disneyland, Waldorf Publishing, 2019, that was both an autobiography and partial biography of his father.
+His youngest son, Ronald, also held political positions within the Reagan Administration, which he highlights in his book, Growing Up in Disneyland, Waldorf Publishing, 2019, that was both an autobiography and partial biography of his father.